 As to the significance of the FDR high school, the scene ends on something of a cliffhanger without answers, to likely be picked up on in Loki season two.

-So until then, or until Ravonna shows up elsewhere first, her ultimate MCU role remains an open question.
+So until then, or until Ravonna shows up elsewhere first (maybe in connection to the upcoming Moon Knight Disney Plus show, if her most recent comic book return is any indication?) her ultimate MCU role remains an open question.

 Ravonna doesn't quite rate as one of the greatest Avengers villains of all time, but Kang does.
 Check out Newsarama's full rankings.